The Fastest Solid State Drives in 2023

 6,900 MB/s write (1TB)

 The 990 PRO is Samsung’s latest flagship in the high-end PCIe 4.0 category.
-It was launched as recently as November 2022 and marks the manufacturer’s return to the top of the benchmark charts.
+It was launched as recently as November 2022 and marks the manufacturer’s return to the top of the charts.
 This is made possible by Samsung’s proprietary Pascal controller and in-house 176-layer V-NAND 2000 MT memory circuitry.

 Check prices (1TB): Amazon, Amazon UK, Newegg